catwhocode/wc-payment-id/readme.txt

-=== iBestPay - Bank dan e-Money Indonesia ===
+=== RAPay - Bank dan e-Money Indonesia ===
 Contributors: reynaldiarya
-Plugin Name: iBestPay - Bank dan e-Money Indonesia
+Plugin Name: RAPay - Bank dan e-Money Indonesia
 Tags: woocommerce, bank indonesia, woocommerce payment, indonesian banks, checkout, payment, payment method indonesia, BCA, BNI, Mandiri, BRI, Jenius, bank, bank transfer, payment gateway
 Requires at least: 4.1
-Tested up to: 5.8.0
+Tested up to: 5.8.2
-Stable tag: 2.3.1
+Stable tag: 2.6.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-** iBestPay - Bank dan e-Money Indonesia **
+** RAPay - Bank dan e-Money Indonesia **
 The WooCommerce Bank and e-Money Indonesia Payment Gateway plugin consists of several collections of banks and e-Money in Indonesia for WooCommerce payments.
 WooCommerce default provides only 1 bank transfer payment gateway for all your bank accounts.
 This plugin provides several Indonesian banks and e-Money (BCA, BNI, Mandiri, BRI, Jago, Dana, LinkAja, and many others) as payment methods for checkout at WooCommerce.
 There is a payment icon that can be activated and deactivated.
 In addition, there is a payment code to make it easier to check the transfer of consumer funds in the seller's account.
 A 3-digit (random) payment code is added to the total spending automatically.

 Available Banks